indira1vik/real-time-ticker-reader/readme.md

-# Real-time Audio conversion from ticker text extraction
+# Real-time Audio conversion from Scrolling Ticker Text For visually Impaired

 Here are some of the commands to run the program.